-Now it’s time to talk about sending regular mail, and no matter how you look at it, this is one of the most expensive ways of trying to market yourself.
-Even if all you do it create a letter, put it in an envelope, buy stamps and send it out, it’s not cheap in the long run.
+Sometimes you have to use regular mail, aka snail mail.
+No matter how you look at it, this is one of the most expensive ways of trying to market yourself and your business.
+Even if all you do it create a letter, put it in an envelope, buy stamps and send it out, it’s not inexpensive.
 Let’s look at why.

 Statistics say that per 100 items mailed out, you have a 1% chance that someone will even look at it.
 After that you have a 16% chance of there being any action taken other than someone throwing it away.
 I don’t know about you but with numbers like that the odds of my getting much via regular mail don’t look so good.

-Finally it’s all in the mail and you wait, but only so long.
-Truthfully, you have to try to contact the people you’ve written to within 3-5 days after you’ve sent the letter, and even then, based on the first statistic I mentioned above, most of them won’t even remember that they got a letter from you.
-And I’ve tried changing things up.
-I’ve gone with different colors of the envelopes from time to time.
-I don’t buy the standard stamp,instead going for whatever designer stamp they have at the time to hope catch the eye.
-The latest stamp I used commemorates the Chinese Lunar New Year; very colorful and shiny.
+Finally it’s all in the mail and you wait for a hoped for response, but only so long.
+If you have the will to do it, you have to try to contact the people you’ve written to within 3-5 days after you’ve sent the letter.
+Even then, based on the first statistic I mentioned above, most of them won’t remember or know that they received a letter from you.

-Truthfully, this is at the same time the most calming and the most frustrating marketing you can do.
+Regular mail is the most calming and the most frustrating marketing you can do.
 It’s calming because the process of putting the entire letter together, and then putting it in the mail, gives you a great sense of accomplishment.
-The anxiety begins the next day because you know the mail most probably isn’t going to be delivered by the next day.
-You figure that the mail might be there in two days but you really don’t want to call people the same day they get your advertisement unless they’re expecting it, and they probably aren’t expecting it.
+The anxiety begins a couple of days later because you’re wondering if the letter’s been delivered and opened.
+You figure that the mail might be there in two days but you really don’t want to call people the same day they get your letter unless they’re expecting it… and they’re probably not expecting it.